Skip to main content Accessibility information

 Why choose Marjon?

-Marjon is a highly respected small university, the number 1 ranked university in England for student satisfaction (The Complete University Guide 2021).
+Marjon is a highly respected small university, ranked top 2 in England for student satisfaction (The Complete University Guide 2024).

-Our courses been put together carefully, by an award winning team who have a great deal of experience in distance learning.
-We bring the classroom to you, so that you feel a true part of our community here at Marjon.
+Our courses have been put together carefully, by an award-winning team who have a great deal of experience in distance learning.
+We bring the classroom to you so that you feel a true part of our community here at Marjon.

 We care about your success, even though you are not on campus, Marjon is here for you.